UnseenWizzard/unseenwizzard.github.io/_slides/agile-retrospective-design-patterns.md

 ---

-## But sometimes teams are in common situations
+## But sometimes teams are in common situations!

 <!--
 Luckily often times they are still "common problems" - it may be a need to foster collaboration in a 'storming' team or sprint goals that are never achieved.